What to Expect at Yoga Classes

 What to Wear

 You should wear slightly loose, comfortable, stretchy clothing.
 Yoga is practised barefoot, so you don't need to go out and buy expensive sports shoes!
 We ask you to leave your shoes at the door.
-In cooler months you may want to leave your socks on at the beginning of class, but ask you to remove them when the session starts.
-Don't worry, the room will be gently heated when necessary, and some warming stretches practised.
+In cooler months you may want to leave your socks on at the beginning of class, but ask you to remove them when necessary.
+Don't worry, the room will be gently heated or cooled when necessary.

 It is best not to eat anything other than some fruit or a light snack for two hours before your yoga class.